 You’ll have the opportunity to see how the students’ learning map, the content map, the learner model, and the learning goals are integrated in the Squirrel AI ontology.
 Through the knowledge map of tens of thousands of knowledge points created by the Squirrel AI, it can accurately capture the real-time learning data of students, analyze the learning situation of each individual student and student groups through data, and accurately diagnose the knowledge mastery and provide learning materials for students.
 It can optimize learning content in real time, tailor different learning contents to suit each student’s different learning paths, and help students achieve their learning goals.

 The natural language-based, interactive, intelligent robots project applies the speech-based two-party or even three-party dialogue mechanism.
 In the real interactive scenes where the Squirrel AI engine, the coaches, and students interact with each other, a lot of AI-driven methods such as deep learning, natural language processing, and logical thinking reasoning methods are used.
 In the communication between students and intelligent robots, the system can find the root cause of students’ mistakes and collect students’ data on mistakes in large quantities and use these data to optimize the intelligent adaptive learning system and create the comprehensive student database.
-Through dialogues, it will help students find the real reasons of mistakes and enhance the confidence and verbal skills of students who are too timid and shy to interact with human teachers.
+Through dialogues, it will help students find the real reasons behind mistakes and enhance the confidence and verbal skills of students who are too timid and shy to interact with human teachers.
 This system also enhances the learning ability of intelligent robots through interaction with students.

-In the application of innovations used in different scenarios of the AI algorithm, Derek also shares the combination of the different research that Squirrel AI Learning has been conducting for testing and learning, such as the integration of item response theory, which has been widely used in adaptive learning systems to evaluate students’ current abilities and question-difficulty parameters, as well as Bayesian knowledge tracing and deep knowledge tracing methods commonly used in adaptive systems.
+In the application of innovations used in different scenarios of the AI algorithm, Xing also shares the combination of the different research that Squirrel AI Learning has been conducting for testing and learning, such as the integration of item response theory, which has been widely used in adaptive learning systems to evaluate students’ current abilities and question-difficulty parameters, as well as Bayesian knowledge tracing and deep knowledge tracing methods commonly used in adaptive systems.

 Help us make this conference the best it can be for you.
 Have questions you'd like this speaker to address?
 Suggestions for issues that deserve extra attention?
 Feedback that you'd like to share with the speaker and other attendees?